demisto/content/Packs/FeedCyrenThreatInDepth/Integrations/CyrenThreatInDepth/README.md

 In case you want to want to reset the offset value, use the `cyren-threat-indepth-reset-client-offset` command.

+You can retrieve the current offset value using the `cyren-threat-indepth-get-client-offset` command.

 ## Commands

 You can execute these commands from the XSOAR CLI, as part of an automation, or in a playbook.